hashgraph/hedera-hcs-sxc-java/README.md

     account: 0.0.6
 ```

+Note: you will need to update the topic id to the one your appnet will use.
+If you don't have one then you can continue and you'll be able to generate a new topic once the core initialise.
+You'll have to come back to the configuration file to update the topic.

 **`.\pom.xml`**  The library is plugin based  and plugins are selected in the `pom.xml` file.
 Here we demonstrate a minimal pom.xml where we select an `in-memory-database`  a `direct-mirror-subscription` and will omit encryption.
 Consult the [plugin documentation](.\hcs-sxc-java-plugins\README.md) on how to select available plugins.

 Minimal POM